donghuanjie/JMAnalysis/README.md

 ## Repository Contents

-- `data/`: includes datasets retrieved and processed
+- `data/`: Contains retrieved and processed datasets.
-- `docs/`: includes interactive visualizations
+- `docs/`: Hosts interactive visualizations, which are available on GitHub Pages.
-- `images`: includes static images and charts from the analysis
+- `images/`: Stores static images and charts from the analysis.
-- `notebooks`: includes python notebooks for scraping and analysis
+- `notebooks/`: Includes Python notebooks for web scraping and data analysis.

 ## Data Sources

-Our data is sourced from:
+Our data are sourced from:

 - Layoffs.fyi - Real-time layoff tracker
 - Wikipedia - Company informations, including background details and revenues